LoRAPrune: Structured Pruning Meets Low-Rank Parameter-Efficient Fine-Tuning: Introduction

-\item We introduce a novel parameter importance criterion for large pre-trained models that seamlessly work with LoRA.
-With the gradients of the low-rank decomposition, we can approximate the importance of pre-trained parameters without needing to compute their gradients.
+\item We introduce a novel memory-efficient pruning criterion tailored for LLMs, termed the LoRA-guided criterion, which seamlessly integrates with LoRA.
+Leveraging the gradients of LoRA, we can efficiently approximate the importance of pre-trained weights without needing to compute their gradients.

-\item Based on the proposed criterion, we introduce {\tt LoRAPrune}, an approach that unifies PEFT with pruning.
-Compared to other PEFT methods, {\tt LoRAPrune} enables the deployment of lightweight pre-trained models with a similar number of training parameters.
+\item As we can efficiently approximate gradients and update weights using LoRA, LoRAPrune facilitates iterative structured pruning, resulting in precise small models.
+Our framework ensures both high memory efficiency during pruning and incurs efficient inference.

-\item Experiments on computer vision and natural language processing tasks demonstrate that our \texttt{LoRAPrune} outperforms the compared pruning methods and achieves competitive performance with other PEFT methods that do not prune parameters. \end{itemize}
+\item Pruning experiments conducted on the LLaMA models demonstrate that LoRAPrune can efficiently perform structured pruning with up to 65 billion weights on a single GPU.
+Furthermore, the pruning results achieved by LoRAPrune significantly surpass other pruning methods.
+For example, against LLM-Pruner, LoRAPrune uses only 52.6\% of the memory yet scores lower perplexities by 4.81 on WikiText2 and 3.46 on PTB.
+LoRAPrune also matches semi-structural pruning performance across various LLMs, proving its broad applicability. \end{itemize}